fbilhaut/gte-rs/Readme.md

 This crate should be usable out-of-the box with other models, or easily adapted to other ones.
 Please report your own tests or requirements!

+## 👉 Related

+This project follows the same principles as the ones below.
+Refer to their documentation for more details:

+* 🌿 [gline-rs](https://github.com/fbilhaut/gline-rs): inference engine for GLiNER models
+* 🏷️ [gliclass-rs](https://github.com/fbilhaut/gliclass-rs): inference engine for GLiClass models